-Supply increased in Q3 as producers in Malaysia and Indonesia ramped up production to meet local blending mandates but there was reduced export material available to the EU and China due to the mandate requirements.
-In Q3, biodiesel producers in Thailand also increased production but higher crude palm oil prices eventually led to higher production costs and higher export prices.
+Supply increased in Q4 2019 as producers in Malaysia and Indonesia ramped up production to meet local blending mandates, but there was reduced export material available to the EU and China due to the mandate requirements.
+Biodiesel producers in Thailand also increased production, but higher crude palm oil prices eventually led to higher production costs and higher export prices.

-Demand in Q3 increased in domestic markets as governments in Indonesia, Malaysia and Thailand pushed for higher blending requirements to try and support CPO prices and reduce growing stockpiles.
-Demand from export markets was generally stable due to lower requirements and due to slightly favourable gasoil-palm oil spreads at times during the quarter when crude prices spiked.
+Demand in Q4 2019 increased in domestic markets as the governments in Indonesia, Malaysia and Thailand pushed for higher blending requirements to try and support CPO prices and reduce growing stockpiles.
+Demand from export markets reduced greatly due to lower requirements and due to unfavourable gasoil-palm oil spreads at times during the quarter when crude prices spiked.